mrismanaziz/Reforestation/README.md

-## What did the 0 say to the 8?
-Nice belt.
+## What is red and smells like blue paint?
+Red paint!